naoufal/react-native-payments/README.md

 ```

 For a deeper dive on handling shipping in Payment Request, checkout Google's _[Shipping in Payment Request](https://developers.google.com/web/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request#shipping_in_payment_request_api)_.

+🚨 _Note: On Android, there are no `shippingaddresschange` and `shippingoptionchange` events.
+To allow users to update their shipping address, you'll need to trigger a new `PaymentRequest`.
+Updating shipping options typically happens after the receiving the `PaymentResponse` and before calling its `getPaymentToken` method._

 ### Processing Payments
 Now that we know how to initialize, display, and dismiss a Payment Request, let's take a look at how to process payments.